-The percentage of people testing positive for coronavirus (COVID-19) continued to increase in England (week ending 9 December 2022) and Scotland (week ending 8 December 2022).
-In the two weeks up to 8 December 2022, the percentage of people testing positive increased in Wales but the trend was uncertain in the week ending 8 December 2022.
-In the week ending 7 December 2022, the trend in the percentage of people testing positive was uncertain in Northern Ireland.
+In the week ending 28 December 2022, the percentage of people testing positive for coronavirus (COVID-19) continued to increase in England and Scotland, and increased in Wales.
+In the week ending 22 December 2022, the percentage of people testing positive increased in Northern Ireland.

-Table 1: Estimated percentage of the population testing positive for coronavirus (COVID-19) by UK country Official estimates of the percentage of the population testing positive for COVID-19 on nose and throat swabs, UK, 1 to 9 December 2022
+Table 1: Estimated percentage of the population testing positive for coronavirus (COVID-19) by UK country Official estimates of the percentage of the population testing positive for COVID-19 on nose and throat swabs, UK, 16 to 28 December 2022